ebingrav/avwiki/Category:Dream_Steppes.md

-*One of the less explored isles in the [great ocean](:Category:_Sea_Of_Strayed_Hopes "wikilink") is known as the Dream Steppes.
+*One of the less explored isles in the [great ocean](:Category:_Sea_Of_Strayed_Hopes.md "wikilink") is known as the Dream Steppes.
 The stories say that a mysterious fragrance permeates throughout the isle.
 It is said that this aroma causes even the most stalwart of sailors to become lost in daydreams.
 Seafarers who breathe in this aroma are said to abandon their ships, and race towards the